 We can safely say these were the 2nd-banana studio guys who wrote and directed the serials, as screen superheroes were not the economic cog they are today.
 These filmmakers did not aim to create anything that would last longer than the time it took to view it; nothing that should be pondered before the main feature started.
 No one was serious about anything storywise, except keeping the bizarre notion going for 12 installments.

 And in the final Chapter 12: Captain Marvel’s Secret, soon after everyone is made aware of Billy’s secret big-man alter-ego, Marvel is divested of his powers by Shazam!
 Because The Scorpion (the guy, not the idol) is brought to justice.
 We hearken back to Shazam’s words, “…to ensure the curse of the scorpion does not fall on the innocent.”
 Wait – were you talking about the GUY or the IDOL, Old Man from Led Zeppelin IV?
 And if you were talking about the IDOL not the GUY, then the curse is a more metaphysical one – like greed.
-Because we’ve already seen that there is NO “mystical” curse that will bring a building down on the head of whomever owns the scorpion (the idol, not the guy), but it WILL inspire greed in anyone’s hands, not just the clutches of a hooded dom bear.
-These six scientists and Mary-Sue are not immune to the vagaries of a society that would want to possess them and their gold-making device, or hire it, or make them stars over it, or exploit it, or combat world hunger with it, or a thousand situations that would cast moral ambiguity over this whole talisman and its possessors.
-(And how did killing those Siam soldiers protect anyone from the curse of the scorpion?
+Because we’ve already seen that there is NO “mystical” curse that will bring a building down on the head of whomever owns the scorpion talisman, but it WILL inspire greed in anyone’s hands, not just the clutches of a hooded dom bear.
+These six scientists and Mary-Sue are not immune to the vagaries of a society that would want to possess them and their gold-making talisman, or hire it, steal it, market it, or make them stars over it, or combat world hunger with it, or a thousand situations that would cast moral ambiguity over this scorpion talisman and its possessors.
+(And how did killing those Siam soldiers protect anyone from the “curse of the scorpion”?
 If anything, it was doing exactly the opposite of Shazam’s directive: killing the innocent instead of protecting them!)
 But – as stated above – zero introspection, zero irony, zero elevated thinking, because – short attention span audiences/ who really gives a shit about good writing for superhero movies?…

 Thus, Captain Marvel comes into existence and ceases to exist in the same serial!
 And everyone, including Billy, loses their memory of him!
 To avoid those raunchy hanging threads of Betty getting moist over Marvel, or the scientists exploiting Billy, or Billy just feeling the most emasculated any man could ever feel after possessing such potent man-power.
 Just a big fat sigh and they all go home arm in arm.
 Mary-Sues for Life.